timescale/docs/mst/grafana-mst.md

 1. Click the `Set up integration` button.
 1. In the `Available service integrations for TimescaleDB` dialog, click the `Use Integration` button for `Datasource`.
-1. In the dialog that appears choose the Grafana service in the drop-down menu, and click the `Enable` button.
+1. In the dialog that appears, choose the Grafana service in the drop-down menu, and click the `Enable` button.
 1. In the `Services` view, click the Grafana service to which you added the MST service as a data source.